jymcheong/ETW-tutorialSet/ETW Helper Class/NetworkEgress/README.md

 2. What/where is the destination?

 ## Why these two?
-- We need to narrow down any offending process(es) & do something (e.g. kill it).
+- We need to narrow down any offending process(es) & respond (e.g. kill it).
 - Sometimes we can't outright block/delete certain programs like cmd.exe or powershell.exe, then we may block the bad destinations at the network level with firewall rules.
 - W.r.t to the earlier diagram, a backdoor process controlled via the Internet, that is scanning Intranet would **cover both external & internal destinations**, _how often does that occur in your environment & which program/process are involved?_